icloudrepo1/devops/gitLab-runner-aws-fargate.md

 #### Step 1 - Get GitLab Runner Registration Token

-Go to your GitLab project.
+Log in to your GitLab account and open your project.

+In the left sidebar, go to:

-Navigate to Settings > CI/CD > Runners.
+  - Settings > CI/CD
+  - Scroll down to the Runners section.

-Expand Set up a specific Runner manually.
+  - Under Set up a specific Runner manually, click to expand the section.

-Copy the registration token.

-####
+  - You’ll see a field labeled: Registration token
+  - Copy this token — you'll use it to register your runner.